 In the Character panel, set the Font Family and Font Style options.
 In addition to choosing a name from the pop‑up menus, you can click the current name and type in the first few characters of the name you want.

 Tip: To change the number of fonts in the Recent Fonts submenu, choose Edit > Preferences > Type (Windows) or Illustrator > Preferences > Type (Mac OS), and set the Number Of Recent Fonts option.

 By default, typeface size is measured in points (a point equals 1/72 of an inch).
 You can specify any typeface size from 0.1 to 1296 points, in 0.001‑point increments.

 In Fireworks, the typeface size is measured in pixels by default.

 If a document uses fonts not installed on your system, an alert message appears when you open it.
 Illustrator indicates which fonts are missing and substitutes missing fonts with available matching fonts.

 - To substitute missing fonts with a different font, select the text that uses the missing font and apply any other available font.

 - To make missing fonts available in Illustrator, either install the missing fonts on your system or activate the missing fonts using a font management application.

-- To highlight substituted fonts in pink, choose File >Document Setup, and select Highlight Substituted Fonts (and Highlighted Substituted Glyphs, if desired), and then click OK.
+- To highlight substituted fonts in pink, choose File >Type, and select Highlight Substituted Fonts (and Highlighted Substituted Glyphs, if desired), and then click OK.